inseri-swiss/inseri-core-wp/docs/blocks/dropdown.md

 ### Label

-The placeholder text if no value is selected
+You can change the text above the dropdown to something else than the default "Choose an item".

 ### Searchable

-Allow keyboard input to match labels
+Allow keyboard input to match labels.

 ### Clearable

-Allow the selection to be reset to undefined
+Allow the selection to be reset to undefined.